 We hear the term ‘awakening’ thrown about today like a rag doll.
-And as is the case with almost all spiritual terminology, there seems to be levels and levels of meaning for the word ‘awakening.’
+And as is the case with almost all spiritual terminology, there seem to be levels and levels of meaning for the word ‘awakening.’
 It is important to first recognize that we are not necessarily using a common language.
 When I see what the word ‘awakening’ is being used to point at, from the plethora of spiritual teachers that exists today, it is evident that it is being used to denote many different things.

 So let us begin with what each of us (at least anyone who is reading this) has probably experienced.
 For some of us it might have come like a bolt of lightning, for others it may have always been intuited as truth.
-And that is that life, the world, is very much different than what we were conditioned to believe.
+And that is that life, the world, is appreciably different from what we were conditioned to believe.
 Many may describe this realization as an awakening and indeed it is.
 This awakening would demark the beginning of the journey.
 It would denote a tremendously important change of direction and priorities in one’s life.

-So here we come to the point that has been the fuel for this inquiry for all these years.
-Without exposure to the presence of an Enlightened Master and, unfortunately for some, even with, it is very easy to believe that the “awakening of the witness” is the end of the journey, is itself enlightenment.
-Some fellow travelers might very well believe that there is no ending of the mind, because that is the limitation of their own experience.
+So here we come to the point that has been the fuel for this inquiry all these years.
+Without exposure to the presence of an Enlightened Master and, unfortunately for some even with, it is very easy to believe that the “awakening of the witness” is the end of the journey, is itself enlightenment.
+Some fellow travelers might very well believe that there is no ending of the mind because that is the limitation of their own experience.
 They become teachers and this then becomes part of their teaching, thus misdirecting their students.
-Just as importantly, their unfolding stagnates, believing that they have reached the end thus not allowing the space for “the emptying of consciousness” to take place.
+Just as importantly, their unfolding stagnates, believing that they have reached the end thus not allowing the space for the “emptying of consciousness” to take place.
 This is where the exposure to a fully enlightened master should prove extremely helpful.
 The master does not allow us to make our house in the sand.
 He continually goads us to keep on to the very end.
 May we all continue to the very end, charaiveti, charaiveti (go on, go on to the very end).

 This post is from a collection of essays, stories, insights and poems that have occurred to me along the Way titled Here to Now and Behind.